edgedb/easy-edgedb/README.md

   );
 ```

-Then we'll do the same for the `Country` types with the names Romania and Slovakia.
+Then we'll do the same for the four `Country` types that we inserted (Hungary, Romania, France, Slovakia).
 Now they are a single insert:

 ```
-FOR country_name IN {'Romania', 'Slovakia'}
+FOR country_name IN {'Hungary', 'Romania', 'France', 'Slovakia'}
   UNION (
     INSERT Country {
       name := country_name